treeverse/lakeFS/docs/howto/backup-and-restore.md

 az storage blob download --container-name targetContainer --name example-repo/_lakefs/refs_manifest.json --account-name target-storage-account-name --account-key <target-storage-account-key> | lakectl refs-restore lakefs://target-example-repo --manifest -
 ```

-**Note:** If you are running backups regularly then test the restore process periodically to make sure that you can restore the repository in case of any disaster.
+**Note:** If you are running backups regularly, it is highly advised to test the restore process periodically to make sure that you are able to restore the repository in case of disaster.
 {: .note}